Fatso Jetson

-Biography
+History

 Fatso Jetson hail from the Palm Desert area in California.
 Living in the desert, secluded away from the trendy "scenes" in Los Angeles, Orange County and San Diego, the only places for original music to be played have been pool halls, Mexican restaurants (after hours) and the occasional struggling bar looking to make some fast cash.
 On many occasions, the only place for a band to play has been in secluded desert canyons powered by a generator.
 Then in 1994, Mario and Larry Lalli opened the desert's first "rock club".
 It was at this club that the three decided to form a band.

 Fatso Jetson formed after Tony, Mario and Larry spent way too much time together playing pool, drinking beer and watching TV after hours at Mario and Larry's nightclub, "Rhythm & Brews".
 They decided that since they already played the appropriate instruments, that their time would be better spent playing music.

 They played their first show in September 1994, opening for former Black Flag guitarist Greg Ginn.
 On the basis of this show, Greg decided he wanted to release an album with the band on his record label SST.
 The band then went on to play as many shows as possible including a small 6 show tour with fellow desert dwellers Kyuss.

 Then, in August 1995, Fatso Jetson's first record, "Stinky Little Gods" was released.
 Just over 2 years later in November 1997, the band released their second full length opus, "Power Of Three", again on SST.
 It was around this time that the band hooked up with Brant Bjork (ex-Kyuss, ex-Fu Manchu skinsman) who played rhythm guitar.
 Brant stayed in this capacity until touring with Fu Manchu forced him to leave the band, though he did appear on two 7" releases.
 One a split with The Bloodshot, and the other a split with Fu Manchu.